 Each child is given a reading record book.
 Children record the book they are reading and when they have read either at school or at home and who with.
-At EYFS, this is used as a parent partnership log with their Learning Journeys used to coincide with this.
+In EYFS, this is used as a parent partnership log.
 In FS2 and KS1 parents are encouraged to sign their child's reading diary and write a simple supporting comment.
 This helps us to track progress and choose further suitable texts.
 At KS2, the children are expected to take more independence with this and use it for tracking reading and recording homework.